sifulan-access-federation/ifirexman-training/guides/idp.md

 This tutorial provides step-by-step instructions on how to set up a Shibboleth IdP using the Helm chart developed by [SIFULAN Malaysian Access Federation](https://sifulan.my/).

 This is the base for the IdP-as-a-Service (IdPaaS) that you could offer to your potential Federation members.
-This IdP will be unique per organization, hence you may need to deploy multiple IdPs for your Federation members

-and this tutorial is meant for each organization.
+This IdP will be unique per organisation, hence you may need to deploy multiple IdPs for your Federation members and this tutorial is meant for each organisation.

 ## Prerequisites